tomekz/aws-lab/lab-kafka/README.md

        - [X] Create a docker-compose.yml files for each cluster node.
 These files will define the services and configurations for the Kafka cluster.
        - [X] Configure Kafka and ensure that the Kafka instances have sufficient resources and are properly networked within the EC2 cluster.
        - [X] Install ZooKeeper on first EC2 instance only and colocate it with Kafka broker running already on the same server. (cost optimization, not a best practice)
-* [ ] Build Docker images for each microservice:
+* [X] Set up ECS cluster:
   - [X] For each microservice create a Dockerfile that defines the container image.
-  - [ ] Use appropriate base image for Go applications and specify the necessary dependencies and build instructions.
+  - [X] Use appropriate base image for Go applications and specify the necessary dependencies and build instructions.
+  - [X] Create ECS service and task definition for each microservice.
-  - [ ] Build the Docker image for each microservice using a command like docker build -t <image-name> ..
+  - [X] Build the Docker image for each microservice using a command like docker build -t <image-name> ..
-* [ ] Deploy microservices on the EC2 cluster:
+  - [X] Deploy microservices on the ECS cluster:
-  - [ ] Create deployment scripts
-  - [ ] Launch containers for each microservice on the EC2 instances using the Docker images built earlier.
-  - [ ] Configure the microservices to connect to the appropriate Kafka broker(s) and subscribe to the relevant topics.
+  - [X] Configure the microservices to connect to the appropriate Kafka broker(s) and subscribe to the relevant topics.
-* [ ] Set up load balancing and networking:
+* [o] Set up load balancing and networking:
-  - [ ] Configure a load balancer (e.g., Elastic Load Balancer) to distribute incoming traffic across the EC2 instances running the microservices.
+  - [X] Configure an applications load balancer to distribute incoming traffic across the ECS instances running the microservices.
   - [ ] Ensure that the load balancer is properly configured to handle the gRPC communication ports for each microservice.
-* [ ] Apply security best practices to secure the EC2 instances, including using security groups to control inbound and outbound traffic, configuring SSL/TLS for gRPC communication, and securing access to Kafka and other services.
+* [X] Apply security best practices to secure the EC2 instances, including using security groups to control inbound and outbound traffic, configuring SSL/TLS for gRPC communication, and securing access to Kafka and other services.
 * [ ] Monitor and scale:
   - [ ] Implement monitoring and logging mechanisms to track the health and performance of the deployed system.
 Use tools like CloudWatch, Prometheus, or ELK stack for monitoring and log analysis.
-  - [ ] Set up autoscaling policies to automatically scale the EC2 cluster based on resource utilization or other metrics.
+  - [ ] Set up autoscaling policies to automatically scale the ECS cluster based on resource utilization or other metrics.

 ## How to run